Twisted Bilayer Graphene in Commensurate Angles: Twisted bilayer potential

 \subsection{Flattening of the Dirac cones for weak potential}

-Finally, we prove our statement about the flatting of the cone for small potentials and angles close to incommensurate angles, Theorem \ref{Vanishing}.
-It is important to recall that this Theorem holds for \emph{all} twisted potentials, not only for potentials of the type of (\ref{AddativeAA}): \begin{proof}[Proof of Theorem \ref{Vanishing}] Equation (\ref{asymptotics}), in the context of twisted potential, will have the form of, for some $C>0$
+Finally, we prove our statement about the flattening of the cone for small potentials and angles close to incommensurate angles, Theorem \ref{Vanishing}.
+It is important to recall that this Theorem holds for \emph{all} twisted potentials, not only for potentials of the type of (\ref{AddPotAA}) or (\ref{AddPotAB}): \begin{proof}[Proof of Theorem \ref{Vanishing}] Equation (\ref{asymptotics}), in the context of twisted potential, has the form of, for some $C>0$

 We note that for any $\vec{m}\in \calS\setminus\{0\}$ we have some constant $c>0$ such that